janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 3/Session 3 Notes.md

 # Session 3 Notes

 - When calling any function, its parameters are pushed into the stack.
-- Prologue is the assembly section that is executed before the functions begins its execution.
+- Prologue is the assembly section that is executed before the function begins its execution.
 - ![image-20250715013648627](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250715013648627.png)

 - This is a pointer to the object, that is, it stores its address in memory.

-- The address of object is passed as an argument to
+- The address of object is passed as an argument to all its methods.

-- When calling member methods, arguments are pushed to the stack in addition to the address of the object in the memory (which we access using this pointer)
+- When calling member methods, arguments are pushed to the stack in addition to the address of the object in the memory (which we access using "this" pointer)

   ![image-20250715025017925](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250715025017925.png)

 ​	![image-20250715030132961](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250715030132961.png)

-- This operator helps each instance to keep track of its member variables and functions, by pointing to the first memory location of the instance.
+- "This" pointer helps each instance to keep track of its member variables and functions, by pointing to the first memory location of the instance.

 - "This" is a constant pointer where you can the values of the underlying object it points to, but you can't make it point to something else.